telerik/winforms-docs/diagram/diagram-items/containershapes.md

 * __Cut and Copy__ - these clipboard operations work only on the __RadDiagramContainerShape__.
 The shapes inside the container won't be cut or copied.
 You can find more information about the clipboard operations supported in the __RadDiagram__ in the [Clipboard operations]({%slug winforms/diagram/items-manipulation/clipboard-operations%}).

->note If you do wish to resize and cut or copy both the container and its children simultaneously, you can do so by dragging a selection rectangle around the container (instead of just clicking-selecting the container).
+>tip If you do wish to resize and cut or copy both the container and its children simultaneously, you can do so by dragging a selection rectangle around the container (instead of just clicking-selecting the container).
 This selection will contain both the container and the children thus allowing you to perform the aforementioned actions on all items at the same time.
 >